DIKU-EDU/kudos/README.rst

 KUDOS is a skeleton operating system for exploring operating systems concepts.

-It is intended for:

-1. teaching operating system concepts, and
-2. to serve as a baseline for open-ended student projects.
+It is intended for teaching operating system concepts, and to serve as a baseline for open-ended projects.

 For more in-depth documentation, see |docs|.